 PIN THIS RECIPE TO SAVE FOR LATER

 In this steak taco recipe, the steak gets marinated in a bright mixture of orange juice, lime juice, lemon juice, garlic, cilantro, jalapeño, oregano, cumin, and pepper.
-The intoxicating blend is bright, fresh, zesty, tangy, herby, garlicky, peppery and absolutely mesmerizing.
-It only takes 5 minutes to whip together with hardly any chopping thanks to your food processor and infuses the steak with intense flavor while you go about your day.
-Once it’s time to cook, slap your steak on the grill then it’s less than 15 minutes to fresh, vibrant, succulent, steak taco dinner.
+The intoxicating blend is bright, fresh, zesty, tangy, herby, garlicky, peppery, and mesmerizing.
+It only takes 5 minutes to whip together, thanks to your food processor, and infuses the steak with intense flavor while you go about your day.
+Once it’s time to cook, slap your steak on the grill, and you’ll have a fresh, vibrant, succulent steak taco dinner in less than 15 minutes.

 While your steak is marinating, you can whip up the fresh, sweet and juicy pineapple mango salsa and the silky avocado crema.
-This prep ahead makes flank steaks tacos the perfect make ahead dinner or fabulous for crowds.
-You can prep everything ahead of time and line up a taco bar so everyone can make their own steak tacos which saves you time assembling and serving – winning.
+This prep-ahead makes flank steak tacos the perfect make-ahead dinner or fabulous for crowds.
+You can prep everything ahead of time and line up a taco bar so everyone can make their own steak tacos, which saves you time assembling and serving – winning.

-To transform your steak taco recipe into the best steak tacos, make sure to use quality, warmed corn tortillas, and don’t skimp on the toppings – each layer adds that something-something which translates into undeniably sensational.
-And if you haven’t tried my avocado crema yet – you will be in love.
-I use it in almost all of my taco recipes because it is not only crazy good but super quick without any chopping.
+To transform your steak taco recipe into the best steak tacos, make sure to use quality, warmed corn tortillas, and don’t skimp on the toppings.
+Each layer adds that something-something which translates into undeniably sensational.
+And if you haven’t tried my avocado crema yet, you will be in love.
+I use it in almost all of my taco recipes because it’s not only incredibly good but also super quick, requiring no chopping.

 All the tips, tricks and details below about how to make the best steak taco recipe or you can use the “jump to recipe” button at the top of the page.